rootwork/rootwork.org/hugo/archetypes/blog/index.md

 title: '{{ replace .Name "-" " " | title }}'
 author: Ivan Boothe
 date: '{{ .Date | dateFormat "2006-01-02" }}'
-# lastmod: {{ .Date | dateFormat "2006-01-02" }} # Appends 'edited on' to the publish date
+# lastmod: '{{ .Date | dateFormat "2006-01-02" }}' # Appends 'edited on' to the publish date

 slug: '{{ .Name }}' # Recommended length is 3 to 5 words.
 # aliases:
-description: 'Description.' # For SEO and social media snippets.
+description: 'Description' # For SEO and social media snippets.
-summary: 'Summary.' # For the post in lists.
+summary: 'Summary' # For the post in lists.

 draft: true # Change to 'false' to publish this post.
 featured: true